lpalbou/Contextuals/docs/api/weather.md

 # Weather API Reference

-This document provides detailed API reference for the weather context module in Contextual-CC.
+This document provides detailed API reference for the weather context module in Contextuals.

 ## Table of Contents
 - [WeatherProvider](#weatherprovider)